aiyyer/MEA217/_modules/week-01.md

 ---
-title: Playing with Karel, the robot
+title: Module 01 -- Playing with Karel, the robot
 ---

 Aug 21